infn8/Arron-Gibson-Resume/resume.md

 ### Achievements

-Responsible for the career growth and mentorship of 3-5 developers and QA analysts.
-Oversight of scheduled and upcoming work for team.
-Technical architecture of systems and deployment pipelines.
-Re-engineering legacy systems.
-Hosting weekly trivia during COVID-19 pandemic for team morale.
+* Managed a team of 3-5 developers and QA analysts through a total platform rebuild and redesign **TODO: END RESULT** providing mentorship and career growth opportunities in the process.
+* Engineered replacement for legacy campaign scheduling system allowing for consolidated control of messaging across multiple properties and direct stakeholder control eliminating hours of PM and dev work for every campaign.
+* Implemented new modular approach to CMS usage allowing for superior encapsulation of data and metadata and improved internationalization and translation workflows allowing for the expansion into additional global markets.
+* Organized and hosted weekly trivia sessions during COVID-19 pandemic, boosting team morale and cohesion.

 ### Tools and Technologies